 Amount Heading Description £15,000 Scholarships Funding 100 annual scholarships at CRS

 Conakry (pop 1.7m) is the capital of Guinea (pop 13.2m) one of the poorest countries in Africa coming 179th (out of 186) in the Human Development Index.
 A socialist dictatorship post independence, several coups have now established a fragile democracy.
 Ebola decimated economic growth seeing it drop from 4% to 0.1%.
 State education is in French, chronically under resourced with class sizes of 80-120.
 Teachers are poorly paid and of poor educational background.
 Primary completion rate is 62%.

 FRCS is the only organisation providing education for the refugee community in Conakry and has built up a relationship with the school since 2004.
-Visits in 2016 and 17 have built strong links with staff parents and students.
+Visits in 2016, 17 and 18 built strong links with staff parents and students.
 The financial and management infrastructure and reporting mechanisms are in place and are robust.
-150 students have been supported by FCRS throughout the Ebola epidemic allowing FCRS to build detailed knowledge of factors impacting refugee families and the risks involved.
+150 students have been supported by FCRS throughout the Ebola epidemic allowing FCRS to build detailed knowledge of factors impacting refugee families and the risks involved

 Read more about the Charity running this project.